· Lincoln J Bicalho · Development · 20 min read

 {

-return new AuthenticationState(new ClaimsPrincipal(new ClaimsIdentity()));
+new ClaimsPrincipal(new ClaimsIdentity()));

 }

-// Parse JWT without external libraries
+// STEP 2: Parse JWT without external libraries

 var claims = ParseClaimsFromJwt(token);

-// Check token expiration
+// STEP 3: Check token expiration

 var expClaim = claims.FirstOrDefault(c => c.Type == "exp");